IBM-Cloud/logistics-wizard-erp/README-BASIC.md

 The data is now persisted in ElephantSQL.
 You can use the same structure for the databases.local.json if you work with your own PostgreSQL database.

-## Building an API with Swagger and Loopback.io
+## Building an API with Loopback and Swagger

-### Swagger

-The ERP service API is designed with Swagger and defined [here](spec.yaml).
-Swagger is a simple yet powerful representation of a RESTful API.
-The Swagger specification has been donated to the [Open API Initiative](https://github.com/OAI/OpenAPI-Specification) as part of an effort to define a standard specification format for REST APIs.

-1. Review the API specification in the online [Swagger Editor](http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/IBM-Bluemix/logistics-wizard-erp/master/spec.yaml).

-This Swagger specification has been generated from the Loopback model using the ```slc loopback:export-api-def -o spec.yaml``` command.

-### Loopback

 The ERP simulator uses [Loopback](https://strongloop.com/) for its implementation.
 LoopBack is a highly-extensible, open-source Node.js framework that enables you to:
   * Create dynamic end-to-end REST APIs with little or no coding.
   * Access data from major relational databases, MongoDB, SOAP and REST APIs.
   * Incorporate model relationships and access controls for complex APIs.